git-lfs/git-lfs/docs/api/http-v1-batch.md

 trigger specific error messages from the client.

 * 200 - The request completed successfully.
-* 202 - An upload request has been accepted.
-Clients must follow hypermedia links to actually upload the content.
-* 301 - A permanent redirect.
-Only supported for GET/HEAD requests.
-* 302 - A temporary redirect.
-Only supported for GET/HEAD requests.
-* 303 - A temporary redirect.
-Only supported for GET/HEAD requests.
 * 307 - A temporary redirect.
 Keeps the original request method intact.
 * 400 - General error with the client's request.
 Invalid JSON formatting, for example.